 On Dec.
 13, 1926, Dodgers pitching mainstay Carl Erskine is born in Anderson.
 The Indiana native played his entire career from 1948 to 1959 for the Dodgers, who won five National League pennants.
 Erskine’s baseball career peaked with a 1953 season performance in which he won 20 games and set a World Series record with 14 strikeouts in a single game.
 He also pitched two of the NL’s seven no-hitters during the 1950s.
 He’s celebrating his 92nd birthday today.
 (Photo by Doug Benc/Getty Images)

 On Dec.
 13, 1977, a DC-3 airplane crashes shortly after takeoff from the Evansville airport, killing all 29 aboard, including nearly the entire University of Evansville “Purple Aces” basketball team.
 The National Transportation Safety Board blamed the crash on human error.
-(Photo credit: WEVV/CBS)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo credit: WEVV/CBS)

 On Dec.
 13, 1985, former Indiana Governor and IU School of Medicine faculty member Otis Bowen takes office as the U.S. Secretary of Health and Human Services under President Ronald Reagan.
 Bowen would help promote safe sex practices in the early years of AIDS as the top federal health official.
 (Photo courtesy: Ball State Univ./Bowen Center)